Tag Archive for: Medicine

 Joining is easy—just stop by our office at the Arnaud de Villeneuve campus, located at 641 Avenue du Doyen Gaston Giraud, 34090 Montpellier.
 The membership fee is €10, payable annually.

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

 The election of the Corpo Médecine executive board takes place at the end of each academic year and is conducted by second-year students.
-They select members from their class to form the executive board for the following year.
+They select individuals from among their class to form the Corpo executive board for the following year.
 You can find out more about the new executive board members on our website.

 We're also on social media—you can find us at:

-Following our meeting with AMESF, this week we’re joined by the 2019–2020 executive board of the Corporation Carabins Crocodiles (CCC).
+Following our meeting with AMESF, this week we’re joining the 2019–2020 executive board of the Corporation Carabins Crocodiles (CCC) association.
 President Célia Pourtier and the other members tell us more about the Nîmes-based association.

 In a nutshell, what is the CCC?

-The Carabins Crocodiles Association is a nonprofit organization governed by the law of July 1, 1901, and the decree of August 16, 1901.
-Run by second- and third-year medical students, it plays many roles in student life at the Nîmes Faculty of Medicine: for example, publishing and selling handouts for students at the Nîmes campus.
-We also organize student events, whether they are social, charitable, cultural, athletic, or recreational.
+The Carabins Crocodiles Corporation is a nonprofit organization governed by the law of July 1, 1901, and the decree of August 16, 1901.
+Run by second- and third-year medical students, it plays many roles in student life at the Nîmes Faculty of Medicine: for example, publishing and selling handouts for students at the Nîmes campus of the Faculty of Medicine.
+We also occasionally organize student events, whether they are social, charitable, cultural, athletic, or recreational.

-The association enables us both to represent our members before the administrative bodies of the Montpellier-Nîmes Faculty of Medicine and the University of Montpellier, in collaboration with student representatives, and to integrate and support local SCOPE/SCORE leaders.
+The association allows us both to represent our members before the administrative bodies of the Montpellier-Nîmes School of Medicine and the University of Montpellier—in collaboration with student representatives—and to integrate and support local SCOPE/SCORE leaders.

 What activities or initiatives do you organize throughout the year?